earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 ## Golang gRPC Client Example

 How does the client code get generated?
-It turns out that is generated using `protoc` just like the service.
+It is generated using `protoc` just like the service.
 In fact, I've already generated it without realizing it.

 `protoc` created the client code when given `--go-grpc_out`: